WebKit/Speedometer/resources/todomvc/architecture-examples/react/README.md

 ## Description

-This application uses React to implement a todo application.
+This application uses React 17.0.2 to implement a todo application.

--   [React](https://reactjs.org/) is a JavaScript library for creating user interfaces.\
+-   [React](https://reactjs.org/) is a JavaScript library for creating user interfaces.

 ## Implementation details

-The storage solution uses an in-memory data object that implements a simple array to hold the todos.
+The App component functions as the controller to proxy requests between the model (useModel) and the views (Header, Main, Footer).
+The useModel hook uses an array data structure in combination with React.useState to manage application state.

 ## Built steps